Lacrosse Gloves Guide

-Lacrosse gloves are one of the most important pieces of equipment in your bag, you need to have a glove that will allow you to get the best feel of the stick as well as be protective enough to avoid any injuries.
-The glove is the main point of contact you have with your stick and in order for a player to succeed at their full potential, they need to fit correctly and have maximum protection.
-We offer many different types of gloves from Brine, Warrior, STX, Maverik, and Under Armour that can provide both flexibility and protection.
+Lacrosse gloves are one of the most important pieces of equipment in your bag.
+You need to have a glove that will allow you to get the best feel of the stick as well as be protective enough to avoid injuries.
+The glove is the main point of contact you have with your stick and in order for you to succeed at your full potential, your glove needs to fit correctly and you need maximum protection.
+ComLax offers many different types of gloves from leading brands such as Brine, Warrior, STX, Maverik, Nike and Under Armour that can provide you with both flexibility and protection.

 Here is a quick video on how to properly fit gloves:

 With that said, you need to be able to fluidly move your fingers without any restrictions so that you can handle your stick correctly and not palm it.
 The top of your hand should be a nice volume fit throughout the glove but not too tight where it restricts your wrist from moving freely from the rest of the glove.
 If you put on lacrosse gloves and your fingers are touching the top edge of the finger gussets, then the glove is too small (see video for example).
 Most gloves now have wrist guard that will allow your wrist to move independent from the rest of the glove while still giving high levels of protection.
 When fitting gloves, make sure that the cuff of the glove is right in line with the point where your wrist meets your hand.